Falcon Chronology Falcon Seasonal Calendar

-No. We purposely do not give names to the peregrines since they are wild animals and not like pets.
-Some scientists worry that giving human names to wild animals leads to anthropomorphizing which means talking about a thing or animal as if it were human.
+No. We do not give names to the peregrines since they are wild animals and not like pets.
+Some scientists worry that giving human names to wild animals leads to anthropomorphizing, which means talking about a thing or animal as if it were human.
 We identify the peregrines by their band numbers.
-Though this is the case, if a falcon becomes injured and cannot be released back to the wild, it is often given a name at the rehabilitation center.
+Though if a falcon becomes injured and cannot be released back to the wild, it is often given a name at the rehabilitation center.
 This was the case for the building's first male, named Carson.

 How many adults have been at this ledge?

-There have been two males and four female adult peregrines.
+There have been three males and four female adult peregrines.

 Where do they go in the winter?

 The female stays at the ledge throughout the year.
-During the last couple of years, the male has stayed at the ledge year round as well.
 The climate is suitable, and there is plenty of prey available throughout the winter.
-In previous years, the male would leave the area around December and return in February.
+In previous years, the male banded W/V would leave the area around December and return in February.
 We're not really sure where he would go.
-That said it's risky to leave the nesting area, as another peregrine may try to take over the site.
+That said, it's risky to leave the nesting area, as another peregrine may try to take over the site.

 Why are they banded and what do the bands mean?